Felipe Rojas

 José Bórquez

-Consuelo Ruiz Moya
+Consuelo Ruiz Moya Research assistant

 Dr. Sebastian Contreras-Huerta is an Assistant Professor at the School of Psychology, Universidad Adolfo Ibáñez (UAI).
 Before joining UAI, he served| as a postdoctoral research fellow at the Centre for Human Brain Health and the Institute for Mental Health, University of Birmingham.
 Dr. Contreras-Huerta earned his BSc in Psychology and professional Psychologist degree from Universidad de Valparaíso, Chile.
 He went on to complete an MSc in Neuroscience at the University of Queensland, Australia, and a PhD in Experimental Psychology at the University of Oxford.
 Prior to his doctoral studies, he was an associate researcher and lecturer at the School of Psychology, Universidad Diego Portales, Chile.